 Answering Frequently Asked Questions About Federal Crimes

 The first step in mitigating your situation is learning more.
-Explore our FAQs for more insight into federal crimes and then call our firm, Omega Law PLLC, at Call to schedule a confidential consultation.
+Explore our FAQs for more insight into federal crimes and then call our firm, Omega Law PLLC, at 859-905-0814 or email us to schedule a confidential consultation

 What is the difference between state and federal crimes?

 Federal crimes are offenses against the nation and are prosecuted in federal courts.
-They typically involve federal crimes that cross state boundaries.
-Examples include counterfeiting, money laundering, large-scale drug trafficking and health care fraud.
+Examples include drug offenses, counterfeiting, bomb threats, firearms offenses, money laundering, bank robbery, immigration offenses, and fraud.

 By contrast, state crimes (e.g., robbery, assault, etc.) breach local laws and are tried in state courts.
 Each jurisdiction enforces its own laws and penalties.